 Online Resource: http://www.ester.ee/

 ESTER is a union catalog representing the holdings of 15 major Estonian libraries belonging to the ELNET Consortium and their partner libraries.
 These include the National Library of Estonia, Tallinn University, and University of Tartu.
 Currently, the catalog reflects the holding locations for almost 9 million items.
 Although the ESTER Catalog has been in existence since 1999, it used to be split into two separate catalogs: ESTER Tallinn and ESTER Tartu.
 The joint catalog was launched in July 2014 and is still in the beta phase as data is migrated from the old catalogs.
 Researchers should keep that in mind while searching the catalog.
-Currently, only the Estonian version is live, but an English-language interface should be available soon.
 The catalog offers robust advanced search options, including the capacity to search for holdings in a particular library.
 Additionally, each record includes holding location, a permalink, and option to print the record, and links to any digitized versions of the item that may be available.
 Searches in the catalog can be improved by consulting the Estonian Subject Thesaurus.
 See below for an example of a record in ESTER (click on the image to enlarge it).

 Moscow: National Library of Russia, Department of National Literatures.